fsprojects/fantomas/README.md

 Would like to contribute?
 Read [the formatting conventions](FormattingConventions.md) and [the Usage notes](Usage.md) and discuss on [the issues](../../issues).
 You can fork the GitHub repository and send a pull request.

 ## Acknowledgments
-I would like to gratefully thank [EricGT](https://github.com/EricGT) for his comments and feedbacks from the early stage.
+We would like to gratefully thank [EricGT](https://github.com/EricGT) for his comments and feedbacks from the early stage.
 Without his help, this project will not complete, let alone be useful.

 ## License